 Session 1: Journey to Market – The Victorian Ecosystem

 The final session will include company presentations together with practical examples, insights and experiences.
 The speakers will discuss the origin of their own start-ups and how they may have shifted between the different technology models either in a planned, expected way or not.
 How did they manage the shift between these models to strike a balance and how did this impact the process and outcomes.
-You may believe you have a demand for you technology but until you test it against the market.
-Equally you may believe you have a market demand but have to return to the research to make it happen.
+You may believe you have demand for your technology, but this is not certain until it is tested against the market.
+Equally, even with market demand, you may need to return to the research to make it happen.
 What are the missing pieces, what isn’t working, what needs to change and how can we make this a more vibrant ecosystem.

 More speakers to be announced.
 Click on the image below to learn more and read biographies.